 Once a plan is approved, a debtor begins making payments to creditors according to the reorganization plan.
 The Chapter 11 bankruptcy process typically ends once a debtor makes all payments to the class of unsecured creditors as required under the plan.
 At that point, a debtor can ask the court to discharge the remainder of the unsecured debts, which will prevent unsecured creditors from any further collection attempts.

-Benefits of Chapter 11
+What Are the Benefits of Chapter 11 Bankruptcy?

 Chapter 11 is a part of the U.S. Bankruptcy Code that governs a form of bankruptcy available to businesses.
 Although some people may associate Chapter 11 bankruptcy with large corporations, small or family-run businesses file most Chapter 11 cases.